 Early History of the Carnie family

-Another 547 words (39 lines of text) covering the years 1199 and 1721 are included under the topic Early Carnie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carnie research.
+Another 230 words (16 lines of text) covering the years 1199, 1721, 1529, 1539 and 1543 are included under the topic Early Carnie History in all our PDF Extended History products and printed products wherever possible.

 Carnie Spelling Variations